Stock futures rise to start new week following selloff

 Traders have been nervous as rising coronavirus cases causing some U.S. states to backtrack on pandemic reopenings.

-In Asia on Monday, Tokyo’s Nikkei lost 2.3 percent, the Hang Seng in Hong Kong dropped 1.3 percent and China's Shanghai Composite lost 0.6 percent.
+In Asia on Monday, Tokyo’s Nikkei lost 2.3 percent, the Hang Seng in Hong Kong dropped 1.percent and China's Shanghai Composite lost 0.6 percent.

-In Europe, London's FTSE added 0.2 percent, Germany's DAX gained 0.6 percent and France's CAC rose 0.2 percent.
+In Europe, London's FTSE gained 0.3 percent, Germany's DAX added 0.4 percent and France's CAC added 0.1 percent.

 On Friday, the S&P 500 fell 2.4 percent as Texas and Florida reversed course and clamped down on bars again in the nation’s biggest retreat yet.
 The new coronavirus has surged back in many places, especially the American South and West.